svewap/nnrestapi/Documentation/Annotations/Annotations/30_Example.rst

-The purpose of this annotation is to add example data to the automatically generated documentation in the TYPO3 backend module of the ``nnrestapi`` that can be used for composing requests using the testbed.
+The purpose of this annotation is to add example data to the automatically generated documentation in the TYPO3 backend module of the ``nnrestapi`` that can be used for composing requests using the test bed.

 This annotation has no other function in the frontend.
-It is just to make working with the backend-module easier: The extension comes shipped with a testbed to send and test your REST Api requests directly in the backend module.
+It is just to make working with the backend-module easier: The extension comes shipped with a test bed to send and test your REST Api requests directly in the backend module.
 The example data will appear in the documentation and can be used to compose your request.